List of video game genres: 4X game

 4X refers to a genre of strategy video game with four primary goals: eXplore, eXpand, eXploit, and eXterminate.
 A 4X game can be turn-based or real-time.
 Perhaps the best known example of this genre is Sid Meier's Civilization series.
 4X games often cover a very large period of time, giving the player the control of an entire civilization or species.
 Typically these games have a historical setting, encompassing a large amount of human history (Empire Earth, Civilization, Golden Age of Civilizations) or a science fiction setting where the player controls a species set to dominate the galaxy (Master of Orion, Galactic Civilizations).

 Artillery game

-Artillery is the generic name for early two or three-player (usually turn-based) computer games involving tanks fighting each other in combat or similar derivative games.
+Artillery is the generic name for early two or three-player, usually turn-based, computer games involving tanks fighting each other in combat or similar derivative games.
 Artillery games were among the earliest computer games developed and can be considered an extension of the original use of computers, which were once used for military-based calculations such as plotting the trajectories of rockets.
-Artillery games are considered a type of turn-based tactics game, though they have also been described as a type of "shooting game."
+Artillery games are considered a type of turn-based tactics game.
+They have also been described as a type of "shooting game".
 Examples of this genre are Pocket Tanks, Hogs of War, Scorched 3D and the Worms series.